NoelM/hambooklet/CONTRIBUTING.md

 * Border Color: Black
 * Padding: 0.1 cm everywhere

+### Equations

+Beacause the LibreOffice Math is too limited, the equations are made with the help of the [TexMaths](http://roland65.free.fr/texmaths/) extension.
+It allows us to write equation in the LaTeX format and insert them as SVG within the document.

 ### Citations

 If you reuse content with or without modification which is not yours, you must refer to them author.
 A style _Quotations_ is defined for long paragraph citations (see Prefix Allocation).